-Second charge mortgages are often referred to as second mortgages because they have secondary priority behind your main (or first charge) mortgage.
-They are a secured loan, which means they use the borrower’s home as security.
-Many people use them as a way to raise money instead of remortgaging, but there are some things you need to be aware of before you apply.
+Second charge mortgages are a secured loan, which means they use the borrower’s home as security.
+Many people use them to raise money instead of remortgaging, but there are some things you need to be aware of before you apply.
 You can find out about what a second mortgage is and if you can get one below.

 A second charge mortgage can be a loan of anything from £1,000 upwards.